 If desired, converged network adapters on each server allow Fibre Channel storage traffic to share the internal and external links with the normal Ethernet traffic.
-The corresponding FCoE support must be configured in the external upstream device, such as the Lenovo RackSwitch G8264CS, to redirect the Fibre Channel traffic streams to the corresponding Storage Area Network (SAN).
+The corresponding FCoE support must be configured in the external upstream device, such as a Lenovo RackSwitch G8264CS or a Lenovo Flex System Fabric EN4093R 10 Gb Scalable Switch, to redirect the Fibre Channel traffic streams to the corresponding Storage Area Network (SAN).